 ⇒ Travel Expert Tip 4: If you love Italian design and a bargain check out Diffusione Tessile.
 They stock a huge range of Max Mara (labels were torn out) and have some amazing bargains – particularly for coats and shoes.

 You’ll need to get a taxi each way from Rimini to Diffusione Tessile.
 It takes about 30 minutes each way and will cost about 100 euros return (which you will, of course, save on your amazing Max Mara bargains)

 Who Paid for What in this Post

-I was hosted on this trip by the lovely Emilia Romagna Tourism Board – thank you!
+The lovely Emilia Romagna Tourism Board hosted me on this trip – thank you!
 This covered flights, food, hotels etc. But as always, my opinions are my own.

-This post contains affiliate links.
+This post on things to do in Rimini contains affiliate links.
 This means that if you click through on them and make a purchase I will receive a small commission.
 This does not impact the price you pay.
 I just wanted to make sure you knew.